xma711/notebook/machine_learning/tensorflow/README.md

 Each tensor is one function.
 Function will not be executed until they are called.
 The so-called state in each tensor is just the returned value of each function.
-If i imagine in this way, things will be much easier to understand.

 To convert numpy array to tensor:
 ```